More OpenWRT progress and a few more issues resolved.

 option enabled_fsck 0

-Now reboot - If all when well if you df -h you should see that you have gone from just a few KB of free space to a few GB of space.
+- If all when well if you df -h you should see that you have gone from just a few KB of free space to a few GB of space.
 Now we can install anything we want and not have to worry about space.
 So for most people the first thing to do is install and setup the web interface.
 Just type the following commands

 opkg updateopkg install luci/etc/init.d/uhttpd enable/etc/init.d/uhttpd start

-Now you should be able to open the web interface of the router. - To install a webcam (Logitech c270) use the following command
+- To install a webcam (Logitech c270) use the following command

 opkg install kmod-video-core kmod-video-uvc mjpg-streamer